-Eid-ul Adha is round the corner, and Muslims around the world are preparing for the celebration as they wait to receive news from their loved ones performing the Hajj this year.
+Eid-ul Adha is round the corner.
+Muslims around the world are preparing for the celebration as they wait to receive news from their loved ones performing the Hajj this year.

-Although Muslims are encouraged to celebrate the two Eids with a blast, taking into consideration the current global financial situation, the widening economic gap between the rich and the poor, and the need to observe moderation at all times even during festivities will force many Muslims to rethink Eid this year.
+Considering the current global financial situation and the need to observe moderation at all times, even during festivities, many Muslims will rethink Eid this year.

-Eid-ul Adha is all about sacrifice and so this might be a good way to set the tone for the year ahead.
+Eid-ul-Adha is all about sacrifice, so this might be a good way to set the tone for the year ahead.

 Get Creative with DIY Decorations

 If decorations are on your list of Eid celebration “rituals”, take them on a twist and try creating unique decorations Do-It-Yourself (DIY) style.

 If you have children, they would be happy to lend a hand.
 Simple decorations like banners and streamers are quite easy to make with colorful crepe paper, art blocks, and some paint.